an-li/reviewmycourses/README.md

 ReviewMyCourses
-Information and detailed reviews for all McGill courses
+Information, documents and detailed reviews for all McGill courses

 Made by:
 * Abdullahi Elmi